dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 :::image type="content" source="media/aspire-dashboard-with-nodejs.png" lightbox="media/aspire-dashboard-with-nodejs.png" alt-text=".NET Aspire dashboard with multiple JavaScript client apps.":::

 The `weatherapi` service endpoint resolves to a Swagger UI page that documents the HTTP API.
 This service is consumed by each client app to display the weather forecast data.
+You can view each client app by navigating to the corresponding endpoint in the .NET Aspire dashboard.
+They're screenshots and the modifications made from the template starting point are detailed in the following sections.

 In the same terminal session that you used to run the app, press <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the app.